Peter-Dreed/Bash-Scripting-/README.md

 ## Introduction

-Bash scripting is a powerful way to automate repetitive tasks and manage system operations.
 This repository offers a set of scripts targeting common administrative tasks such as system monitoring, optimization, and log analysis.

 ### 1. Automation-System.sh